jhu-dvrk/dvrk-readthedocs/docs/pages/configuration/overview.rst

 * **Instruments list**: These are shared files listing all the available instruments (aka tools).
-Most users will never need to modify these unless they need to add a new instrument (e.g. custom built).
+Most users will never need to modify these unless they need to add a new instrument (e.g. custom-built).
   They use the JSON file format and the documentation is generated from a schema:

   * `tool list documentation <../../_static/schemas/dvrk-tool-list.html>`_